solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_15_Summary.md

 ## 03 / Summary

-This module augmented an understanding of Flexible Server through practical examples of how modern applications access Flexible Server.
-Flexible Server supports all standard PostgreSQL clients.
-Previously presented information Microsoft Azure deployment tools and concepts were utilized to provision a Flexible Server instance to run the included code examples.
+This module augmented an understanding of Azure Database for Flexible Server through practical examples of how modern applications access Flexible Server.
+It should now be apparent that Azure Database for Flexible Server supports all standard PostgreSQL client libraries.
+Microsoft Azure deployment tools and concepts were utilized to provision a Flexible Server instance to run the included code examples.

-In the next section, the Contoso NoshNow Sample Application provides a starting point for the entire developer journey.
-It provides high-level concepts and shows how PostgreSQL apps can be evolved into a scalable modern applications.